FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 - Aruba IoT Expansion Radio = BLE5/802.15.4 (Gen2) e.g. ZigBee

 > **_Note:_**
-> The internal and the expansion BLE5/802.15.4 (Gne2) IoT radio can only run in BLE or ZigBee mode at any point in time.
-Running both protocols in parallel is currently not supported (even if this options is available in the configuration).
+> The internal and the expansion BLE5/802.15.4 (Gne2) IoT radio can be enabled to run in BLE and ZigBee concurrently.
+But in this case the IoT radio can only transmit but not receive BLE packet, while the ZigBee communication works bi-directional.
+>
+> This allows enabling the APs BLE console as well as BLE beaconing (iBeacon) for indoor navigation use cases in parallel to ZigBee user cases.
+But BLE tracking uses cases like asset tracking are not supported in this case.
+>
+> In order to support BLE tracking or bi-directional use cases concurrently to ZigBee uses cases on the same access points two Aruba IoT radios Gen2, one internal and one external, are required.
+Therefore this scenario is currently only supported on the Aruba AP-5xx series access points.

-The configuration of the Aruba IoT radios is handled in [IoT radio profile](#iot-radio-profile) configuration.
+The configuration of the Aruba IoT radios is handled in the [IoT radio profile](#iot-radio-profile) configuration.

 ### **USB/3rd party IoT radios**